CAE can get you there for less: great fares

 It is the responsibility of the Airport Operations Department Manager to ensure the ACM is kept current at all times.
 This person will coordinate updates to the ACM (i.e.: equipment, facilities, staffing, training, procedures, etc.) with all applicable parties involved and submit them to the FAA for approval.
 Once the Airport has received the approved documents back from the FAA they will be forwarded to the Airport Department of Information Technology for upload to the Airport web site.
 At that point all holders of our ACM will be advised via email, fax, or phone that approved updates to the ACM are available for them to download, print, and place in their copy of the ACM.

 This document represents the operational Storm Water Pollution Prevention Plan (SWPPP) for the Columbia Metropolitan Airport (CAE).
-The figures associated with the SWPPP can be used as a visual reference, and are located in Appendix B. Best Management Practices (BMP) can be accessed in Appendix D. All other supplemental information associated with the SWPPP can be found in the appendices C and E. These appendices are available upon request to the SWPPP Coordinator.
+Best Management Practices (BMP) can be accessed in Appendix A. The figures associated with the SWPPP can be used as a visual reference and are located in Appendix B and listed below..
+The Spill and Release Reporting Form (Form A-4) is found in Appendix D. All other supplemental information associated with the SWPPP can be found in the Appendices C and E (these appendices are available upon request to the SWPPP Coordinator).
 The SWPPP has been complied in order to bring CAE into compliance with the requirement of the National Pollution Discharge Elimination System (NPDES) Program under the South Carolina Department of Health and Environmental Control (DHEC) and is intended for use by CAE to provide consistent and effective management of storm water runoff.
 CAE has developed this SWPPP in order to facilitate compliance for its affected tenants under the storm water requirements.
 The SWPPP presents a description of the CAE facility, a discussion of potential pollution sources resulting from practices and activities at the airport, and identifies storm water management controls and best management practices to reduce or eliminate pollutants entering the storm water system.

 Tenant Compliance Forms